Excitonic phases in a spatially separated electron-hole ladder model

-\textit{Conclusion - }We have calculated the quantum phase diagram of indirect excitons formed between two oppositely charged spatially separated 1D wires.
+We have calculated the quantum phase diagram of indirect excitons formed between two oppositely charged spatially separated 1D chains.
 This setup lets us directly tune the binding energy and measure various correlation functions.
-At zero temperature, excitons are always formed, and the entire parameter space is partitioned into the bosonic liquid and bosonic crystal phases.
+At zero temperature, excitons always form, and the entire parameter space is partitioned into the bosonic liquid and bosonic crystal phases.
 Upon introducing a small disorder, the bosonic characteristic remains unchanged, with the bosonic crystal phases transitioning into a bosonic Anderson insulator.
-At finite $T$, there can indeed be an electron-hole liquid phase, particularly for small $U_2$ where the exciton binding is weak \cite{SM}.
+At finite $T$, there can indeed be an electron-hole liquid phase, particularly for small $U_2$ where the exciton binding is weak.

-From our 1D tight-binding 2-channel ladder model, we propose some features of the continuum excitons, potentially realized in 2D bilayer systems.
+Based on our 1D tight-binding 2-channel ladder results, we propose some features of the continuum excitons, potentially realized in 2D bilayer systems.
 The kinetic and intra-layer repulsive interaction is governed by the electron/hole density so that $t\sim 1/r_s^2$ and $U_1\sim 1/r_s$.
 Here we use the convention $r_s=a$ with $a$ being the average inter-particle spacing within one layer normalized by the Bohr radius. $U_2$ in our model becomes $1/d$ with dimensionless $d$ the inter-layer separation also scaled by the Bohr radius.
 There are two differences with our tight-binding model.
 First, the exciton kinetic energy (or that of the electron-hole pair center of mass) remains finite for strong $U_2$ and only depends on $r_s$.
 Additionally, the interaction in the strong-$U_2$ limit becomes a dipolar $1/r^3$ interaction.
 Note that the strong $U_2$ limit is different in 2D bilayers compared with 1D since hard-core bosons are no longer equivalent to fermions.
 We estimate a phase diagram as shown in Fig.~\ref{diagram} where the qualitative phase boundary is mostly likely crossover in 1D and true phase transition in 2D.
 The solid-liquid phase boundary is sketched as follows